 The large morphology catalog enables us to statistically examine the general properties of spiral and ring galaxies.
-First, we confirmed the increasing spiral fraction at lower mass galaxies, and more interestingly, we observed a plateau in the ring fraction at a particular stellar mass range of M$_\star=10^{10.5}$--$10^{11}$ M$_\odot$.
-Combined datasets with the GSWLC-X2 catalog \citep{Salim2018} clearly show that spiral galaxies mostly follow the star-forming main sequence, whereas ring galaxies are preferentially located in the green valley at M$_\star=10^{10.5}$--$10^{11}$ M$_\odot$.
+Based on the main sample combined with the GSWLC-X2 catalog \citep{Salim2018}, we confirmed the increasing spiral fraction at lower mass galaxies, and more interestingly, we observed a plateau in the ring fraction at a particular stellar mass range of M$_\star=10^{10.5}$--$10^{11}$ M$_\odot$.
+Also, our results show that spiral galaxies mostly follow the star-forming main sequence, whereas ring galaxies are preferentially located in the green valley at M$_\star=10^{10.5}$--$10^{11}$ M$_\odot$.
 Furthermore, we observed fading spiral features of ring galaxies from the star-forming main sequence to passive galaxies, which implied their morphological transitions across the green valley.
 In cluster environments, the fractions of both spiral and ring galaxies decrease toward the cluster center owing to the decreasing fraction of disk galaxies, which is known as the morphology--density relation.

 However, it should be noted that our classifications, particularly for ring galaxies, presented sampling and selection biases due to various limitations such as limited survey volume and imaging qualities.
 In addition, the ring classification must be further improved to distinguish between inner and outer rings, and between pseudo-rings, such that we can determine the formation mechanisms of various types of ring structures in more detail.
 This study provides recommendations for alleviating issues depending on science use, as summarized in section~\ref{s33}.
 Further research is required to comprehensively analyze the (recurrent) formation and dissipation mechanisms of spiral and ring structures, such as follow-up integral field spectroscopy and submillimeter observations, to resolve the kinematics and cold gas properties.
 The ongoing Euclid Wide Survey with the VIS instrument \citep{EuclidCollaboration2022} will help us determine ring structures more precisely.